-B is also true, as we of course need to regard the physiological parameters of a person when look into nutrition.
+B is also true, as we of course need to regard the physiological parameters of a person when looking into nutrition.

-And C, the correct answer, is basically the opposite as B, saying that nutrition needs will be the same across people in all population groups and in the same levels of activity.
+And C, the correct answer, is basically the opposite of B, saying that nutrition needs will be the same across people in all population groups and in the same levels of activity.

 Question 9: What is the first order of conduct for a nutrition specialist providing consultation?
 (Chapter 10)

 A. A total in-depth nutritional evaluation

 B. Assessment of athletes objectives

 The answer is B, Assessments of Athletes Objectives.